Benthos: Microbenthos

 Microbenthos, prefix from the Greek mikrós 'small', comprises microscopic benthic organisms that are less than about 0.1 mm in size.
 Some examples are bacteria, diatoms, ciliates, amoeba, flagellates.

 Marine microbenthos are microorganisms that live in the benthic zone of the ocean – that live near or on the seafloor, or within or on surface seafloor sediments.
-The word benthos comes from Greek, meaning "depth of the sea".
 Microbenthos are found everywhere on or about the seafloor of continental shelves, as well as in deeper waters, with greater diversity in or on seafloor sediments.
-In shallow waters, seagrass meadows, coral reefs and kelp forests provide particularly rich habitats.
 In photic zones benthic diatoms dominate as photosynthetic organisms.
 In intertidal zones changing tides strongly control opportunities for microbenthos.

 Both foraminifera and diatoms have planktonic and benthic forms, that is, they can drift in the water column or live on sediment at the bottom of the ocean.
-Either way, their shells end up on the seafloor after they die.
+Regardless of form, their shells sink to the seafloor after they die.
 These shells are widely used as climate proxies.
 The chemical composition of the shells are a consequence of the chemical composition of the ocean at the time the shells were formed.
 Past water temperatures can be also be inferred from the ratios of stable oxygen isotopes in the shells, since lighter isotopes evaporate more readily in warmer water leaving the heavier isotopes in the shells.
-Information about past climates can be inferred further from the abundance of forams and diatoms, since they tend to be more abundant in warm water.

-The sudden extinction event which killed the dinosaurs 66 million years ago also rendered extinct three-quarters of all other animal and plant species.
+Information about past climates can be inferred further from the abundance of forams and diatoms, since they tend to be more abundant in warm water.The sudden extinction event which killed the dinosaurs 66 million years ago also rendered extinct three-quarters of all other animal and plant species.
 However, deep-sea benthic forams flourished in the aftermath.
 In 2020 it was reported that researchers have examined the chemical composition of thousands of samples of these benthic forams and used their findings to build the most detailed climate record of Earth ever.

 Some endoliths have extremely long lives.
 In 2013 researchers reported evidence of endoliths in the ocean floor, perhaps millions of years old, with a generation time of 10,000 years.
 These are slowly metabolizing and not in a dormant state.
 Some Actinomycetota found in Siberia are estimated to be half a million years old.

 By type

 Zoobenthos

 Zoobenthos, prefix from Ancient Greek zôion 'animal', animals belonging to the benthos.
+Examples include polychaete worms, starfish and anemones.